Jaloko/LightingEngine/README.md

 ```

 This will start the engine with the provided canvas, create a green pentagon at x = 100 and y = 100 and put it in the foreground layer, set the light colour to red, create a point light at x = 200 and y = 200 and finally initialize the engine.
 After this the engine is updated and then renders to the canvas.

+A more in-depth getting started guide can be found on the wiki [right here](https://github.com/Jaloko/LightingEngine/wiki/Getting-started).

+## Documentation
+The lighting engine is fully documented and can be found on the [wiki](https://github.com/Jaloko/LightingEngine/wiki).